softdrawss/Game_Development_Platformer/README.md

 ## Description

-Pink Dude is a 2D Platformer developed by Kobayashi Studios, founded by Héctor Báscones Zamora @Hekbas Hekbas (https://github.com/Hekbas) and Júlia Serra Trujillo @softdrawss (https://github.com/softdrawss).
+The Pipe Maze is a 2D Platformer developed by Kobayashi Studios, founded by Héctor Báscones Zamora @Hekbas Hekbas (https://github.com/Hekbas) and Júlia Serra Trujillo @softdrawss (https://github.com/softdrawss).

 ![logo](https://user-images.githubusercontent.com/99959289/200201246-e9a57554-41d6-4304-8de3-caa10a13133a.png)

 Link to the Alpha release: [https://github.com/softdrawss/Game_Development_Platformer/releases/tag/Alpha] (https://github.com/softdrawss/Game_Development_Platformer/releases/tag/Alpha)

+Link to the Beta release:

+### NOTE ON THIS VERSION!

+To fit the assignment, we changed totally the assets we were using and the way the Game was displayed (before this version, you had to go to the right to continue the level.
+However, now you must go up and down in order to trigger some parts of the game and continue.

+Because of the aesthetics of the game, we also changed the name from "Pink Guy" to "The Pipe Maze" and changed the screens too as they featured the player from the Alpha version.

 ## Key Features

  - GOD MODE: Inmortal, move freely, turns off gravity
+ - DASH

 ## Controls

  - WASD: Movement
+ - Q: Attack
  - SPACE: Jump
+ - SHIFT: Dash
  - ENTER: Start game
  - ESC: Quit